By using this site, you agree to the Privacy Policy and Terms of Use.

 Since the World Health Organization established the Expanded Programme on Immunization in 1974, global vaccination efforts have achieved remarkable success in raw numbers.
 Coverage of original EPI vaccines—including BCG, diphtheria-tetanus-pertussis, oral polio, and measles vaccines—nearly doubled between 1980 and 2023, according to data published in The Lancet Global Health.

 However, this focus on coverage rates may be masking critical gaps in programme effectiveness.
-The third dose of DTP vaccine (DTP3), used as the standard benchmark for immunisation system performance, reached 85% of infants worldwide by 2024.
-Similarly, first-dose measles-containing vaccine (MCV1) achieved 84% coverage in the same year, as reported by WHO surveillance data.
+The third dose of DTP vaccine (DTP3), used as the standard benchmark for immunisation system performance, reached 85% of infants worldwide by 2024, according to WHO data.
+Similarly, first-dose measles-containing vaccine (MCV1) achieved 84% coverage in the same year.

 These impressive coverage statistics tell only part of the story.
-Emerging evidence suggests that vaccination timing—whether children receive vaccines according to recommended schedules—may be equally important for population-level protection against vaccine-preventable diseases.
+The Lancet Global Health commentary suggests that vaccination timing—whether children receive vaccines according to recommended schedules—may be equally important for population-level protection against vaccine-preventable diseases.

 Why Timeliness Matters More Than Coverage Alone